 Signs And Symptoms Of Fat Malabsorption

 A disruption in the breakdown and absorption of fats in the body leads to oily stool, also known as steatorrhea; that’s the first sign of poor fat absorption.
+It tends to be foul-smelling, yellowish in color, and frothy or foamy.
 Other signs and symptoms include:

 - Chronic diarrhea